 - Contribution of the University toward educational and socioeconomic potential of First Nations, Inuit and Métis graduates

-- Acknowledge, introduce and enhance student language, culture and heritage through courses, workshops and activities in partnership with First Nations, Inuit and Métis communities.
+- Acknowledgement and enhancement of student language, culture and heritage through courses, workshops and activities in partnership with First Nations, Inuit and Métis communities

 - The development of an admissions' process that weighs recommendations from the community to complement the academic record

-To uphold the objectives outlined above, the University continues to:
+To uphold the IAWG program's objectives, the University continues to:

 - Identify potentially eligible secondary school students, prior to secondary 5

 - Orient prospective students to the University environment via an invitational sports camp or wolf camp visit during secondary school studies

 - Provide psycho-social support through Student Services and First Peoples' House dedicated supports